, ,

-This week I’ve been reminiscing about my time spent as a Corporate Planning and Performance Reporting Minion.
+Recently I’ve been reminiscing about my past life as a Corporate Planning and Performance Reporting Minion.

-What prompted the nostalgia was a conversation where someone very wise explained what it was like to produce the Annual Report in their world….
+Missing the Box Lid.
+What prompted the nostalgia was a conversation with a wise owl.
+They explained what it was like to produce the Annual Report in their world…

-“however, we don’t have the picture from the lid of the box the jigsaw puzzle came in”…. (oh dear, that sounds familar….)
+“however, we don’t have the picture from the lid of the box the jigsaw puzzle came in”… (oh dear, that sounds familiar)

-Well this got me thinking, is this the ‘missing jigsaw box lid’ approach to corporate reporting?
+This got me thinking.
+Is the ‘missing jigsaw box lid method’ a reality of corporate reporting?

 Synthetic Cubism verus ELC Wooden Elephant.
 Reality versus expectations?